The SleepWISE Study

 I'm representing a Special School, how can I find out more about partnering with the SleepWISE study research team?

 Partner schools will send out a link to a questionnaire via email to parents/carers on their mailing list.
 When parents/carers click on the link they will be taken to an information sheet which explains the topics covered in the questionnaire and consent form.
 Parents/carers then are taken to the questionnaire.
-Filling in the consent form and questionnaire should take parents/carers about 30 minutes.
+Filling in the consent form and questionnaire should take parents/carers between 20 to 30 minutes.

 Who is leading this research project?